 In order to find a value bet, you must have an idea of the true odds first.
 This can be tough but a good place to start are the betting exchanges.
 Betting exchanges such as Betfair Exchange usually offer odds closer to the true probability of them occurring compared to bookmakers.
+For example, a betting exchange may offer 11/1 odds on England winning the World Cup whereas a bookmaker may offer odds of just 9/1.
 If we assume that the odds available at Betfair Exchange are the true odds, then if a bookmaker is offering odds higher than these, they can be considered value bets.

 You can use odds matcher software to find these bets as shown in the image below.